vaughankildaire/vaughankildaire.github.io/docs/about.md

 surpass those that you admire and with to be like, Improvement and success although not guaranteed, will often follow as a natural result.
 But yes, if you do better than your friend that is a bonus, the point being the effort in the process that is important.
 I enjoy working with a lab partner during practical chemistry work.
 I found that the ability to designate and execute particular tasks that make up a greater process, doing it efficiently and effectively, is a rewarding feeling.

+I love working in a **small team** (granted people are respectful), I find things move much faster with a cooperative effort, and Helping others is something I’m a bit too naturally inclined to do sometimes.
+Thank you for taking the time to read this, and hopefully it was informative at the very least.